-Dr. Sengelmann and Dr. Burnett are fellowship-trained Mohs surgeons who have achieved the highest degree of education in the field of skin cancer treatment.
+Dr. Sengelmann is a fellowship-trained Mohs surgeon who have achieved the highest degree of education in the field of skin cancer treatment.
 When you visit Santa Barbara Skin Institute, you can rest assured you’re receiving the best care.

 Mohs surgery is the paramount treatment for many types of skin cancer, including melanoma in its early stages.
 This advanced technique involves removing small amounts of tissue until no cancer cells remain.

-Only trained surgeons, such as Dr. Sengelmann and Dr. Burnett, can perform this highly effective procedure.
+Only trained surgeons, such as Dr. Sengelmann, can perform this highly effective procedure.
 If you’re not a candidate for Mohs surgery, they also perform excisional surgery.